LordSnoosh/SEIR2222/work/w01/d5/01-04-guide-to-building-a-browser-game.md

 In SEI, it's not just about learning how to use languages, libraries and frameworks - it's also about learning how to organize and structure code to implement the features of a web app.

-This guide will help you with:
+This guide provides you with:

+- A process and data-centric approach that results in concise code, less bugs, and an app that is easier to add new features to.
 - How to start a project, and
 - How to organize/structure your code, in other words, how to "architect" your app.